Another Perfect Murder

 he felt disgusted with the police’s line of investigation and felt like getting

 away from all this.
-He also mentioned that he felt like killing himself.
+He also mentioned that he felt like harming himself.

 A few days later I